How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Detailed Experimental Setups and Hyperparameters

 Snap Patents~\citep{SnapSource1, snapnets} is a utility patent citation network.
 Node labels reflect the time the patent was granted, and the features are derived from the patent's metadata.
 The dataset is maintained by the National Bureau of Economic Research, and is freely available for download\footnote{\url{https://www.nber.org/research/data/us-patents}}.
 Neither personally identifiable information nor offensive content is identified when we manually inspect the dataset.

-\item \textbf{Homophilous Datasets:} Cora~\citep{cora_dataset} and Citeseer~\citep{citeseer_dataset} datasets are scientific publication citation networks, whose labels categorize the research field, and features indicate the absence or presence of the corresponding word from the dictionary.
+\item \textbf{Homophilous Datasets:} Cora~\citep{cora_dataset,citeseer_dataset,namata2012query}, Citeseer~\citep{citeseer_dataset,namata2012query} and Pubmed~\cite{citeseer_dataset,namata2012query} are scientific publication citation networks, whose labels categorize the research field, and features indicate the absence or presence of the corresponding word from the dictionary.
 No personally identifiable information or offensive content is identified when we manually inspect both datasets. \end{itemize}

 \paragraph{Downsampling} For better computational tractability, we sample a subset of the Snap Patents data using a snowball sampling approach~\citep{Leo1961Snowball}, where a random 20\% of the neighbors for each traversed node are kept.
 We provide the pseudocode for the downsampling process in Algorithm~\ref{pseudo-snowball}.